AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 As you can see, using a sigmoid neuron does not mess up our tests.
 We simply need (i) to increase the number of epochs to which we train the neuron, and we need (ii) to be more careful when comparing floating values.

 *EXERCISE:* We wrote an adapted version of the OR and AND logical gates for the sigmoid neuron.
-Adapt the other logical gates.
+Adapt the other logical gates to use the Sigmoid neuron.

 ## Slower to learn

-This chapter started by bashing the perceptron for its limitations.
+This chapter started by pointing out a strong limitation of the perceptron.
 This has motivated us to formulate the sigmoid neuron.
 We see one drawback of the sigmoid neuron: it is slower to learn than the perceptron.
-We are here making a bet, which is trading efficiency for flexibility: as we will see in the next chapter, sigmoid neuron can be combined and still can learn.
+We are here making a bet, which is trading efficiency for flexibility: as we will see in the next chapter, sigmoid neuron can be nicely combined.

 We can easily make the comparison between the sigmoid neuron and perceptron.
 Consider the following script: